 10.10.
 We reserve the right to terminate any user’s access to the Chatroom for any reason at any time.

 10.11.
 You acknowledge and accept that in certain circumstances we have the right to provide information to your Internet Service Provider at our discretion following (but not limited to) severe disruption by you, the provision of illegal or abusive content, any attempts made by you to reregister after being banned, or for any other reason that involves you breaking these conditions.

 10.12.
-You acknowledge that reproduction of material from the Student Forum without prior written permission is strictly prohibited.
-All contributions to the Student Forum are also copyright of College of Media and Publishing Limited.
+You acknowledge that reproduction of material from the Learner Forum without prior written permission is strictly prohibited.
+All contributions to the Learner Forum are also copyright of College of Media and Publishing Limited.

 10.13.
 You acknowledge and accept that if you are banned from use of the Chatroom, you will not in any way attempt to reregister using any other name or identity not known to us, or any other email address not known to us.
 If you do so, we will pursue the maximum penalty available under your Internet Service Provider’s Acceptable Use Policy.

 10.14.
 Contributions to the Chatroom are governed in their entirety by section 6, above.